 The most important thing to remember throughout this whole process is to be confident!
 Smile, make direct eye contact, maintain good posture, use a firm handshake and speak confidently about your skills and experience.
 Be yourself!
 That is what employers really want to see.

 You came, you saw, you conquered… now what?
 Make sure to reach out to the employers you spoke with at the fair.
 E-mail the recruiters to thank them for their time and be sure to include some of the information you spoke to them about so they can remember which student you are.
 Attach an electronic copy of your resume.

 I hope this insider’s take on the career fair will help you really stand out from the crowd this year.
 Would love to hear any other tips you have for rocking a career fair!

 About the Contributor

 Trista Stahr, SPHR, SHRM-SCP, Director of Human Resources.
 Trista has over 10 years’ experience in the field of Human Resources and is passionate about aligning business goals with career goals for the people of Ross & Baruzzini, improving employee relations, and encouraging a healthy work environment.
 Trista has previously served on the Webster University Alumni Board, YWCA Leader Lunch Steering Committee, Junior Achievement, Lewis and Clark SHRM, and Missouri State Council of SHRM.
-She holds the Senior Professional in Human Resources and SHRM-Senior Professional certifications and received a Master’s in Human Resources Management and Master’s in business administration from Webster University.
+She holds the Senior Professional in Human Resources and SHRM-Senior Professional certifications and received a Master’s in Human Resources Management and a Master’s in business administration from Webster University.